eilmi/HAMEG-HM1007-serial-interface/README.md

 - Only transmits valid data (channel must be shown on oscilloscope's screen to be valid)

 ### How it works
-The memory of the scope contains four 2048 byte long data blocks for each of the 4 channels (*CH1,CH2,REF1,REF2*) which regardless of the validness of the data must be read out entirely each time data is read from the oscilloscope.
+The memory of the scope contains four 2048 byte long data blocks.
+One for each of the 4 channels (*CH1,CH2,REF1,REF2*) which regardless of the validness of the data must be read out entirely each time data is read from the oscilloscope.
 #### normal operation mode
 Sending a 'R' to the serial port opened by the Arduino starts the data read-out process, which is described in more detail below.